chinmayapalo/Technical_Challenge/README.md

       python3 Instance_Metadata.py

-Note :  To query meta data of other AWS services , needs to update service_name="", region_name="" inside the client object.
+Note :  To query meta data of other AWS services , needs to update service_name="", region_name="" inside the client object. subsequently key's mentioned inside the for loop will also be changed.

 # Challenge -3